Dooez/pcx/README.md

 Transforms over contiguous or parallel data are supportted.
 Higher dimensional transforms can be perfromed by combining multiple one-dimensional transforms.
 Currently only 32-bit and 64-bit floating point numbers are supported.
-Currently only modern x86 platforms are supported (AVX2 or AVX512).
+Currently only modern x86 platforms are supported (SSE4.1, AVX2, AVX512).

+## Usage
+The simplest way to use is with `FetchContent_MakeAvailable` or `add_subdirectory`.
+Since the implementation is very abstracted the performance in unoptimized e.g. `Debug` modes is poor.
+Installing locally using CMake `ExternalProject_Add` or otherwise can be beneficial.

+The target architecture is selected using `PCX_ARCH` option.
+Currently `see41`, `avx2`, `avx512` values are supported.

 ## FFT
 There are two classes that perform fft: `pcx::fft_plan` and `pcx::par_fft_plan`.